dabeale/StatueReconstruction/README.md

 ## Pre-requisites

-The software requires Mac OSX with Qt5 installed to compile.
-It also requires the Eigen library, which is included with the software.
+The software requires the following in order to compile,

+* Mac OSX with Qt5.
+* OpenCV installed in /usr/local.
+The homebrew version has been tested and works.

+The following libraries are included with this software.
+Be sure to take note of their relevant licenses,
+* The Eigen library, located in src/Eigen.
+* Boykov and Kolmogorovs Max-Flow implementation, located in src/MaxFlow.

 ## Installation